Hendrix-CS/csci151/homework/garden.md

 ## Garden

-Write a class called `Garden` to represent a plot of land that can be planted, watered, and harvested.
+Write a class called `Garden` to represent a dividable plot of land that can be planted, watered, and harvested.

 Assume you have a `Enum` available called `Dirt`, with three elements: `EMPTY`, `SEED`, `PLANT`, as described here: